-EU leaders gather at the European Council in Brussels, on Saturday (30 August), to break the deadlock on who will take on lead roles in the EU institutions.
-Follow the developments live, below.
+EU leaders gathered at the European Council in Brussels, on Saturday (30 August), to break the deadlock on EU top jobs and to respond to the escalating conflict in Eastern Ukraine.
+An overview of events, as they happened, is below.

-Behind the scenes, progress has been slow.
-The summit follows an earlier attempt on 16 July, to choose the EU's future leadership.
-Just one day after the EU Parliament elected Jean-Claude Juncker to head the European Commission, the heads of state gathered in Brussels to discuss who could replace Herman Van Rompuy and Catherine Ashton.
+The summit follows an earlier attempt on 16 July, to choose the EU's future leadership, when heads of state gathered in Brussels to discuss who could replace Herman Van Rompuy and Catherine Ashton.

-The July Summit ended in a deadlock and Juncker asked heads of state to reconsider their stance over the summer.
+The July summit ended in a deadlock and Juncker asked heads of state to reconsider their stance over the summer.
+National leadership now returned to the table.

 - 22-25 May: EU elections in 28 member states